 This type of exposure was demonstrated in late 2014 when hackers were able to take over the control systems at a German steel mill through the use of phishing emails.
 The hackers were then able to disrupt the control system to such a degree that a blast furnace could not be properly shut down, which, in turn, lead to an explosion and massive physical damage to the plant.
-This incident illustrates just how complex cyber exposures can be for manufacturers.
+This incident illustrates just how important cyber security can be for all businesses.

-In addition to the risks above, there are a number of cyber threats in the manufacturing industry that can negatively impact an organization’s bottom line without warning.
+In addition to the risks above, there are a number of cyber threats that can negatively impact an organization’s bottom line without warning.
 The following are some risks to be aware of: